query_macaulay searches for metadata from

 FALSE.
 Can be set globally for the current R session via the "all_data" option (options(all_data = TRUE)).- raw_data

-Logical argument that determines if the raw data from the API is returned (e.g. without any manipulation).
+Logical argument that determines if the raw data from the repository is returned (e.g. without any manipulation).
 Default is

 FALSE.
 Can be set globally for the current R session via the "raw_data" option (options(raw_data = TRUE)).
 IfTRUEall_datais set toTRUEinternally.
 Useful for developers, or if users suspect that some data is mishandled during processing (i.e. date information is lost).
 Note that the metadata obtained whenraw_data = TRUEis not standardized, so most suwo functions for downstream steps will not work on them.- path